lskatz/Kalamari/paper/paper.md

 In addition to bacterial genomes, Kalamari incorporates some viral or protist pathogens such as SARS-CoV-2 and _Cryptosporidium_, and several host organisms.
 The animal hosts include but are not limited to chicken, human, and squid.
 The plant hosts include fava beans, tomato, and cabbage.
 Most host genomes are very large in size and so only the mitochondrial genomes are included as markers.
-Also, due to the magnitude of possible hosts for foodborne infections, only a relative select few are included to represent many other possibilities.
+Also, due to the magnitude of possible hosts and food vehicles, only a relative select few are included to represent many other possibilities.
 For example, tomato was chosen to represent the family _Solanaceae_ which includes tomatoes, potatoes, eggplant, and tobacco;
 tuna was selected to represent one genus of fish species, but other fish taxa are included too.